dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/arrow-pandas.md

 :::

 You can load data directly from an Arrow table or Pandas dataframe.
-This is supported by all destinations, but recommended especially when using destinations that support the `parquet` foramt natively (e.g. [Snowflake](../destinations/snowflake.md) and [Filesystem](../destinations/filesystem.md)).
+This is supported by all destinations, but is especially recommended when using destinations that support the `parquet` format natively (e.g. [Snowflake](../destinations/snowflake.md) and [Filesystem](../destinations/filesystem.md)).
 See the [destination support](#destination-support-and-fallback) section for more information.

-When used with a `parquet` supported destination this is a more performant way to load structured data since `dlt` bypasses many processing steps normally involved in passing JSON objects through the pipeline.
+When used with a `parquet` supported destination, this is a more performant way to load structured data since `dlt` bypasses many processing steps normally involved in passing JSON objects through the pipeline.
 `dlt` automatically translates the Arrow table's schema to the destination table's schema and writes the table to a parquet file which gets uploaded to the destination without any further processing.

 ## Usage

-To write an Arrow source, pass any `pyarrow.Table`, `pyarrow.RecordBatch` or `pandas.DataFrame` object (or list of thereof) to the pipeline's `run` or `extract` method, or yield table(s)/dataframe(s) from a `@dlt.resource` decorated function.
+To write an Arrow source, pass any `pyarrow.Table`, `pyarrow.RecordBatch` or `pandas.DataFrame` object (or list thereof) to the pipeline's `run` or `extract` method, or yield table(s)/dataframe(s) from a `@dlt.resource` decorated function.

 This example loads a Pandas dataframe to a Snowflake table: